By Month:

 Precious few exploitation films retain the power to shock and disturb as decades pass and audience tolerance evolves, making Meir Zarchi’s I Spit On Your Grave, the great-grandma of the rape/revenge genre, all the more impressive.
 By turns reviled or sheepishly apologized-for, the time is well-past due for a reevaluation of this picture.
 Grave’s dirty [...]

-Hot on the heels of our joint review of Tony Gilroy’s Michael Clayton, it’s time to take a look at an early work by another writer-turned-director, Walter Hill.
-Hill is an icon, writing or co-writing the first three Alien movies and Peckinpah’s excellent heist pic The Getaway, in addition to helming perennial underground favorite The [...]
+It’s time to take a look at an early work by another writer-turned-director, Walter Hill.
+Hill is an icon, writing or co-writing the first three Alien movies and Peckinpah’s excellent heist pic The Getaway, in addition to helming perennial underground favorite The Warriors.
+The Driver has developed quite the cult following amongst car-chase aficionados, and […]

 They certainly don’t make movies like Jack Gold’s The Medusa Touch these days, and that’s a crying shame.
 It’s wickedly clever and features a host of excellent performances, including wonderful turns by Richard Burton as John Morlar, a dying writer who may possess the ability to kill with his mind, and Lino Ventura as the [...]